Sri Lanka's political crisis spurs tourists to cancel in peak season

 “We have cancellations in the region of about 20 percent,” said Chandra Mohotti, a manager at the luxury Galle Face Hotel in the capital, Colombo, which has about 200 rooms.

 “Normally our hotel would be full.
-We are offering discounts because of the fear that allocations will not be utilised.”
+We are offering discounts because of the fear that allocations will not be utilized.”

 Peak season for holidaymakers from Europe, a major source of tourists, along with India and China, typically runs from December to March.

-But numerous flight bookings have been cancelled, especially from Europe, a source at national carrier SriLankan Airlines told Reuters.
+But numerous flight bookings have been canceled, especially from Europe, a source at national carrier SriLankan Airlines told Reuters.

 “The crisis started just when tourists take a decision where to go,” said the source, who declined to be named. “(It) has discouraged many of them.”